DIGITbrain/digitbrain.github.io/docs/start/data.md

 - corresponding ports open for the domain towards the compute cloud of the Algorithms

-## Metadata describing Data
+## Describing Data

-For a closer look at this metadata, use the following resources:
+For a closer look at the fields available for Data, use the following resources:

-- [Attribute Listing](/attributes/data) for an itemised listing of fields
+- [Data in Detail](/attributes/data) for an itemised listing of fields
-- [Metadata Table](/tables/data) for a table-formatted overview
+- [Data Overview](/tables/data) for a table-formatted overview
-- Feel free to extend this list as desired

-## Further reading...

-This space is for any other required documentation on this asset.